 They aren’t in the best condition.
 He can’t complain too much when the equipment he receives is free, but he still does when they stop working!

 A mower will stop running when it isn’t getting air, fuel, and spark required for combustion.

 This may be due to old fuel, a clogged air filter, a dirty carburetor, clogged fuel lines, a bad fuel cap, or insufficient engine oil.

-With so many reasons a lawn mower can stop running, I have listed possible run ability problems starting with the easiest and most common issues and ending with the tougher, harder to fix, issues.
+With so many reasons a lawn mower can stop running, I have listed possible running problems starting with the easiest and most common issues and ending with the tougher, harder-to-fix, issues.
 Hopefully, your problem is in the “easier to fix” category.

 9 Reasons Your Lawn Mower Stopped Running

 So, when I asked my son if he checked for gas in the gas tank, he just sighed and wondered if I thought he wasn’t very smart.
 He said, of course, he checked the fuel level.
 I asked because it is such a simple solution that it is often overlooked.

 Fill your fuel tank with unleaded gas with an octane rating of 87 or higher.
 You can find this information on the label on the gas station’s fuel pump.